Neylz/opti-mcfunction/docs/advanced.md

 We have successfully load balanced by distributing the load between the ticks!
 Yay 🥳🥳

-_For those who are very attentive and more experienced, you will realize that checking if an entity is exposed to the sky is something trivial using `positioned over`.
-To answer the question of where so much weight came from in this function, I added the line `execute as @e as @e as @e` at the end of the function just to make it heavy and be able to better demonstrate thingsz' ;)_
+_The more attentive and experienced readers will realize that checking if an entity is exposed to the sky is something trivial using `positioned over`.
+I added the line `execute as @e as @e as @e` at the end of the function just to make it heavy and be able to better demonstrate thingsz' ;)_

 ### When do not use Load Balancing